yashusachan440-lgtm/Soulmate/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project by copying the example file:
+    Create a `.env` file in the root of the project.
+You can do this by copying the example if one exists, or creating a new one:
     ```bash
-    cp .env.example .env
+    touch .env
     ```
     Open the `.env` file and add your Google AI API Key:
     ```